cysouw/diathesis/review/reviewLSP.md

 - p.
 88 4.20b Here we have a Funkionsverbgefüge again.

 > again, please consider my definition carefully: this construction has a non-derived infinitive *stehen*, so I consider this still within the realm of diathesis, though on the boundary.
-I call this construction a *Präpositionsinfinitiv* which consist of preposition+article+infinitive.
-Funktionsverbgefüge starts when the verb is overtly derived into a noun by a nominalising suffix.
+I call this construction a *Präpositions­In­fi­ni­tiv* which consist of preposition+article+infinitive.
+Funktions­verb­gefüge starts when the verb is overtly derived into a noun by a nominalising suffix.

 - p.
 88 Concerning 4.3.8., it is claimed that no symmetrical construction with gehen exists but we find other constructions like zum Stehen bringen.

 > That is a highly interesting construction, discussed at the end of 13.2.2.
-After long deliberation I have decided that the *bringen+zum+Infinitiv* construction is not yet grammaticalised, altough it is argueably close.
+After long deliberation I have decided that the *bringen+zum+In­fi­ni­tiv* construction is not yet grammaticalised, altough it is argueably close.
 The arguments are laid out in detail in that section.
 Note that when this construction is considered as s grammaticalised construction, then it would be a kind of causative, so it is functionally not the counterpart of *kommen+zum+Infintiiv*.

 - p.
 89 4.25b The sentence is ungrammatical but it would be fine with gedenke rather than denke.
 - p.
 89 4.26b (as well as the second sentence in a): I do not like the sentences.
 Are they attested?